DreamLineLove/DreamLineLove/README.md

 ### I am currently...
 - Following a <a href="https://www.youtube.com/playlist?list=PLtK75qxsQaMLZSo7KL-PmiRarU7hrpnwK">video course</a> to get a general grasp of Linux
   - The course is practical (it's not really about kernel design!)
-  - The course's emphasis is on breadth, not depth.
+  - And its emphasis is on breadth, not depth.
 - Following a <a href="https://frontendmasters.com/courses/developer-productivity/">"Developer Productivity"</a> course to acquaint myself with that landscape, building on the foundations of the Linux course

 <!--